-- (2) If the family unit includes one or more dependent children or deemed dependent children, the support allowance under subsection (1) for a calendar month is increased by an amount equal to - (a) the total BC child adjustment amount for all dependent children and all deemed dependent children in the family unit, minus - (b) the sum of - (i) the family bonus, if any, paid to the family unit for the preceding month, - (ii) the Canada child benefit, if any, paid to the family unit for the preceding month in respect of dependent children in the family unit, up to a maximum of the BC child adjustment amount in respect of those dependent children, and - (iii) the total amount of the supplements, if any, provided to or for the family unit under section 59 [supplement for delayed, suspended or cancelled family bonus] or 59.1 [supplement for delayed, suspended or cancelled Canada child benefit] of this regulation for the current calendar month. - (2.1) If the amount calculated under subsection (2) is less than zero, it is deemed to be zero for the purposes of this section. - (3) In calculating the adjustment under subsection (2), an amount that, under the Income Tax Act (British Columbia) or the Income Tax Act (Canada), is deducted or set off from the family bonus or the Canada child benefit must be treated as if it were paid to a person in the family unit. - (4) The support allowance under subsection (1) for a calendar month is not increased under subsection (2) if a person in the family unit refuses to in respect of a dependent child in the family unit who is, or may be, a qualified dependant within the meaning of the Income Tax Act (Canada).
+- (2) If the family unit includes one or more dependent children or deemed dependent children, the support allowance under subsection (1) for a calendar month is increased by an amount equal to - (a) the total BC child adjustment amount for all dependent children and all deemed dependent children in the family unit, minus - (b) the sum of

+- (i) the family bonus, if any, paid to the family unit for the preceding month. - (ii) the Canada child benefit, if any, paid to the family unit for the preceding month in respect of dependent children in the family unit, up to a maximum of the BC child adjustment amount in respect of those dependent children, and - (iii) the total amount of the supplements, if any, provided to or for the family unit under section 59 [supplement for delayed, suspended or cancelled family bonus] or 59.1 [supplement for delayed, suspended or cancelled Canada child benefit] of this regulation for the current calendar month. - (2.1) If the amount calculated under subsection (2) is less than zero, it is deemed to be zero for the purposes of this section. - (3) In calculating the adjustment under subsection (2), an amount that, under the Income Tax Act (British Columbia) or the Income Tax Act (Canada), is deducted or set off from the family bonus or the Canada child benefit must be treated as if it were paid to a person in the family unit. - (4) The support allowance under subsection (1) for a calendar month is not increased under subsection (2) if a person in the family unit refuses to - (a) apply for the family bonus or the Canada child benefit for the preceding calendar month, or - (b) accept the family bonus or the Canada child benefit for the preceding calendar month in respect of a dependent child in the family unit who is, or may be, a qualified dependant within the meaning of the Income Tax Act (Canada).